hstreamdb/docs/docs/en/deployment/deploy-terraform.md

 ### Set Up Network

-The deployment method provided in [Manual Deployment with Docker](./deploy-docker.md) needs SSH access to remote servers, which needs servers to have an accessible public IP address.
+The deployment method provided in [Quick Deployment with Docker and SSH](./quick-deploy-ssh.md) needs SSH access to remote servers, which needs servers to have an accessible public IP address.

 The ECS instances of Huawei Cloud do not provide public IP addresses by default.
 Another service,